Innovation, science, technology research in Australia

 • Acquisition-Driven Relocations: A frequent pattern is acquisition by larger US or UK firms, followed by the centralization of R&D and strategic decision-making overseas, sometimes leaving Australian offices as sales/support hubs or leading to their eventual phase-out.

-• Funding & Scale: For some, access to larger overseas venture capital markets or the scale of global acquirers was a key factor. (e.g., Conry Tech cited Canadian government funding as a pull).
+• Funding & Scale: For some, access to larger overseas venture capital markets or the scale of global acquirers was a key factor (for example, Conry Tech cited Canadian government funding as a pull).

-• Talent & Specialisation: Integration into global entities was sometimes linked to accessing broader talent pools or the specialized ecosystems of larger tech hubs.
+• Talent & Specialization: Integration into global entities was sometimes linked to accessing broader talent pools or the specialized ecosystems of larger tech hubs.

-This pattern of successful local innovation leading to acquisition and then a potential reduction of local R&D intensity raises questions.
+This pattern — successful local innovation followed by acquisition and a potential reduction in local R&D intensity — raises questions.
 What are the trade-offs?
-Are there policy settings or investment strategies that could better incentivize the retention and growth of core R&D in Australia post-acquisition?
-The “Delaware Flip” phenomenon, where startups restructure into a US entity early on to attract US investment probably need analysing.
+Are there policy settings or investment strategies that could better incentivize retaining and growing core R&D in Australia after acquisition?
+The “Delaware Flip” phenomenon, where startups restructure into a US entity early on to attract US investment, probably needs analysing.

-Overall, that was not quite the story I was expecting TBH.
-Maybe companies do start here but they fail to scale here?
+Overall, that wasn’t quite the story I was expecting, to be honest.
+Maybe companies do start here, but they fail to scale here?
 Do they fail to scale here relative to the size of the market?
 Maybe companies fail to start here so there are few companies that leave.

 Work in progress, I guess.